 If you are transitioning to a new property manager and have an existing contract in place, then you must check the termination clause in the agreement.
 Most traditional property management contracts will have a twelve month minimum commitment with a termination fee.
 If this termination fee is high and your property manager is doing ok (but you just want better), you may consider waiting until the contract expires to do the transition.
 You don't want a change to negatively impact your cash flow.

 The first step in the transition is to receive as much as you can about the history of the property and tenants.
 The prior management may not be as organized as you, and therefore it is your responsibility to request and confirm receipt of the most important documents.
 Here are the major items you should expect to receive:

 Some past managers will provide high level spreadsheets with this information, to make your life easier as well.
 If you do not receive any of these items listed above, then have a plan on how to update your records on the item.
 For example, if there is not a move-in inspection for one of the rental units, then you should plan to perform a mid tenancy inspection.
 Refer to this article on the Rental Inspection Guides, as well as Privacy Concerns and Rights for rental properties.

-It is your responsibility to communicate to the tenant that although management is changing, their current lease will remain in tact.
-You do not want to start increasing rents or changing terms until you have a strategic and fair plan to manage the business for long-term success.
-For example, raising all of the rents for all month-to-month tenancies during the transition month could significantly increase vacancy rates and hurt your short term cash flow.
+Some words of wisdom: You don't want to be too aggressive initially, increasing rents or changing terms, until you have a strategic and fair plan for long-term success.
+For example, raising all of the rents for month-to-month tenancies during the transition could increase vacancy rates and hurt short term cash flow.

 One of the most common mistakes is not transferring over the security deposits.
 Or even worse, the prior management has not collected the security deposits, leaving you at risk when the tenant transitions out of the rental property.
 As part of the checklist, confirm that you received the security deposit from the prior manager.